jlin/ROBT1270/README.md

 # ROBT1270

-Intro C programming, Intro to Robotics
+Intro to C programming for Robotics, but reimplemented in basic Rust